-- (i) The parties agree to review operations at the council level on an ongoing basis with a view to providing enhanced flexibility and efficiency and to meet the particular working needs of the employer and its employees. - (ii) The terms of any agreement reached between the parties shall substitute for the provisions of the Award provided that: - (a) the extent of the agreement shall be limited to the Award's Clause 9, Performance Evaluation and Reward; Clause 11, Payment of Employees; Clause 15, subclauses (xi) and (xii), Travelling and Camping Allowances; Clause 18, Hours of Work; Clause 19, Overtime; Clause 20, Holidays; Clause 25, Part time Employment; and Clause 27, Job Share Employment. - (b) the agreement does not provide less than the entry level rates of pay; - (c) the agreement is consistent with the Industrial Relations Act 1996 (NSW) and current wage fixing principles; and - (d) the agreement shall be processed in accordance with subclause (iii) of this clause.
-Provided further that, where the agreement proposes to vary award provisions other than those nominated in paragraph (a) above, the agreement shall be processed in accordance with the Enterprise Arrangement Principle. - (iii) A council agreement shall be processed as follows: - (a) the unions shall be notified prior to the commencement of negotiations; - (b) the agreement has been genuinely arrived at by negotiation without compulsion; - the agreement shall be committed to writing and shall include a date of operation and a date of expiration; - (d) the employer and the appropriate union(s) shall sign the agreement and a copy sent to the Association; - (e) Any party to a council agreement may at any stage during the above process refer the matter to the Industrial Relations Commission of NSW. - (iii) (a) Section 44 of the Industrial Relations Act 1996 (NSW) relating to the termination of enterprise agreements shall apply to the termination of council agreements made in accordance with this clause, and a council
+- (i) The parties agree to review operations at the council level on an ongoing basis with a view to providing enhanced flexibility and efficiency and to meet the particular working needs of the employer and its employees. - (ii) The terms of any agreement reached between the parties shall substitute for the provisions of the Award provided that: - the extent of the agreement shall be limited to the Award's Clause 10, Performance Evaluation and Reward; Clause 12, Payment of Employees; Clause 16, subclauses (x) and (xi), Travelling and Camping Allowances; Clause 19, Hours of Work; Clause 20, Overtime; Clause 21, Holidays; Clause 26, Part-Time Employment; and Clause 28, Job Share Employment. - (b) the agreement does not provide less than the entry level rates of pay; - (c) the agreement is consistent with the Industrial Relations Act 1996 (NSW) and current wage fixing principles; and - (d) the agreement shall be processed in accordance with subclause (iii) of this clause.
+Provided further that, where the agreement proposes to vary award provisions other than those nominated in paragraph (a) above, the agreement shall be processed in accordance with the Principles for Approval of Enterprise Agreements.

-- agreement may be terminated in the same manner as an enterprise agreement. - (b) Where a council agreement is terminated at or after the end of its nominal term by the giving of written notice to each other party to the agreement, at least three (3) months' notice shall be given.
+- (iii) A council agreement shall be processed as follows: - (a) the unions shall be notified prior to the commencement of negotiations; - (b) the agreement has been genuinely arrived at by negotiation without compulsion; - (c) the agreement shall be committed to writing and shall include a date of operation and a date of expiration; - (d) the employer and the appropriate union(s) shall sign the agreement and a copy sent to the Association; - (e) Any party to a council agreement may at any stage during the above process refer the matter to the Industrial Relations Commission of NSW. - (iv) (a) Section 44 of the Industrial Relations Act 1996 (NSW) relating to the termination of enterprise agreements shall apply to the termination of council agreements made in accordance with this clause, and a council agreement may be terminated in the same manner as an enterprise agreement. - (b) Where a council agreement is terminated at or after the end of its nominal term by the giving of written notice to each other party to the agreement, at least three (3) months' notice shall be given.
 The notice may be served before the end of the nominal term. - (c) Termination of a council agreement is not effective until all of the parties to the agreement have been given written notice of the approval to terminate or of service of the notice of intention to terminate.

-42. SAVINGS AND TRANSITIONAL
+44. SAVINGS AND TRANSITIONAL